PuppetMasterHex/gd_untitled1/battle_system.md

 1. When successful
    * Player escape results in [Victory Screen](#victory-Screen), but will not award any Money.
-   * Enemy escape results in the removal of that enemy from combat.
+   * Monster escape results in the removal of that monster from combat.
 2. When not successful
    * The turn of that combatant expires.